Data Workflows and Automation

 join

-method, which can be used to concatenate items in a list with the string in between, e.g.PYTHON
+method, which can be used to concatenate items in a list with the string in between, e.g.OUTPUT

 'lion, tiger, crocodile, vulture, hippo'